Trump Isn’t The First To Dangerously Suggest Disinfectants Are A “Cure”

 "Have not been able to get 5 year old to cooperate with enemas," a mother from Massachusetts wrote, according to NBC News.
 Another said the enema "broke in half" as their child tried to escape.

 Medical advice against bleach has not stopped some from believing that it is the cure for COVID-19 or other health issues.
-When Trump, who once theorized that vaccines caused autism and now is pro-vaccines, "sarcastically" said that disinfecting could be a coronavirus cure, Jordan Sather, a QAnon conspiracy movement leader with more than 150,000 followers, praised the president for touting bleach as a “cure.”
+When Trump, who once theorised that vaccines caused autism and now is pro-vaccines, "sarcastically" suggested disinfectant, Jordan Sather, a QAnon conspiracy movement leader with more than 150,000 followers, praised the president for touting bleach as a “cure.”

 Chlorine Dioxide is a “bleaching disinfectant” that’s often added to municipal water systems to make water SAFE to drink.— Jordan Sather (@Jordan_Sather_) April 24, 2020